sc0v0ne/LearnAI/nlp/nlu.md

 **Language modeling (LM)** involves developing a statistical model for predicting the next word in a sentence or next letter in a word given whatever has come before.

-LM is a pre-cursor task in applications such as speech recognition and machine translation.
+LM is a precursor task in applications such as speech recognition and machine translation.

 ----------